I tested 6 Tidio AI alternatives to find the best for scaling support in 2026

 I definitely hit that wall.
 The extra costs for AI features started adding up, the automations felt more like a clunky flowchart than a smart conversation, and I was spending my days messing with rigid rules instead of helping customers.
 It was time to find a tool that could actually keep up with our growth.

 So I dove in.
-I spent way too much time testing seven of the most popular Tidio AI alternatives out there to see what could actually handle a real support load.
-I’m laying out everything I learned, from sneaky pricing models to AI that genuinely helps, so you can skip the trial-and-error part.
+I spent way too much time testing six of the most popular Tidio AI alternatives out there to see what could actually handle a real support load.
+I’m laying out everything I learned, from various pricing models to AI that genuinely helps, so you can skip the trial-error part.

 What are AI support tools anyway?